erikzrekz/HubL-Snippets/README.md

 # HubSpot Supported Modules

-If you're a designer that likes coding templates out from scratch, here are some snippets for your Sublime Text 2.
-Each *token*, tab will inject HubL Tokens (http://designers.hubspot.com/docs/markup/supported-modules) into your template.
+HubSpot uses HubL tokens for their templates modules (http://designers.hubspot.com/docs/markup/supported-modules).

+When you're creating a template from scratch or editing a local file in Sublime Text 2, it's nice to have shortcuts to the HubL tokens.

+*To Use:* Download and import all .sublime-snippet files to Library/Application Support/Sublime Text 2/Packages/User.

 ## List of keybindings for modules
 - blog-filter, tab